kenan-rhoton/wargame/unit-builder.markdown

 ### Special Abilities Descriptions

 - **Artillery**: This weapon is a separate model that must remain within 1" of its operator.
 A unit that fires an Artillery weapon cannot fire any other weapons in that Shooting Phase.
+Artillery cannot be fired after Moving.
 - **Assault**: This weapon can be used in the Shooting Phase even if the unit Ran in the previous Movement Phase.
 - **Break**: In the Bravery Phase, subtract from a unit's Bravery the highest Break value from weapons that have successfully damaged it.
 - **Built-in**: This weapon is considered to be part of another weapon, and it may be used together with that weapon if it's equipped.